Jimmie Hall: 1964

-On May 27 versus the Los Angeles Angels, he led off the fifth inning and was hit on the cheek by a pitch from fire-balling southpaw Bo Belinsky.
+On May 27 versus the Los Angeles Angels, he led off the fifth inning and was hit on the cheek by a pitch from left hander Bo Belinsky, known for his overpowering fastball.
 Hall immediately exited the game, but returned to the starting lineup about a week later and then played well for the remainder of the season while wearing a special protective flap on his batting helmet.
-However, this beaning and his already feeble showing against left-handed pitchers - hitting .187 with only 4 of his 121 career home runs off them - contributed to his being timid and ineffective versus southpaws, and could contribute to why he ended up finished as a productive player by his sixth season.
-This theory has been called into question.
+However, this beaning and his already feeble showing against left-handed pitchers - hitting .187 with only 4 of his 121 career home runs off them - arguably contributed to his being timid and ineffective versus southpaws, and could contribute to why he ended up finished as a productive player by his sixth season.

+This theory has been called into question in light of his already existing weakness against left handed pitching, and having arguably his best all around season in 1965; the year immediately after his being hit.
 In 1963, before the beaning, he hit .235 with one home run in 68 at-bats against left-handed pitching, while hitting .263 with 32 home runs against right-handers.
-In the year after Belinsky hit him, 1965, Hall had a .240 average against lefthanders with one home run in 96 at-bats, while hitting .296 with 19 home runs against right handers.
-In 1966 and 1967, his average against left-handers fell to .163 and .098 respectively, with only 1 home run combined in 84 total at-bats those two years.
+In the year after Belinsky hit him, 1965, Hall similarly had a .240 average against lefthanders with one home run in 96 at-bats, while hitting .296 with 19 home runs against right handers; with career highs in batting average, on base percentage and RBIs.
+In 1966 and 1967, however, his average against left-handers fell to .163 and .098 respectively, with only one home run combined in 84 total at-bats those two years.
+His production against right handers in 1966 was .249 with 19 home runs, and .267 with 16 home runs in 1967.